 Mistake #7: Lacking a Budget

 If you’ve been going through life without a budget, chances are that you’ve already had some runaway expenses.
 Reconsider your strategy.
 If you’re going deeper into debt instead of saving money, if you’re having sleepless nights due to nagging money worries, something needs to change.
 That something could be as simple as writing up a realistic and intelligent budget.
-Take into account your monthly income and the wants and needs you spend your money on, and consider whether it is possible to increase your income, either by taking on a side hustle or upgrading your career skills.
+Take into account your monthly income and the wants and needs you spend your money on, and consider whether it is possible to increase your income, either by taking on a side hustle or upgrading your professional skills.

 There are ample opportunities to increase your income.
 You could learn a new skill like coding within weeks or months.
-All you have to do is sign up for online courses or watch tutorials, some or many of which are free.
+All you have to do is sign up for online courses or watch tutorials, many of which are free.
 Even tech giants are growing less strict in their degree requirements.
 You could get a job with a great tech firm after completing a mere bootcamp, in some cases.
 There are always options – but you have to look for them actively and not give up at the first sign of struggle.

 Mistake #8: Lacking an Emergency Fund